 Interview and portfolio advice

 Our teaching team would normally like to meet you face to face for an interview.
-In exceptional cases, you may be able to email an e-folio, possibly followed by a telephone interview.
+If you find it difficult to attend an interview, you may be able to email an e-folio, possibly followed by a telephone interview.

 What’s a good portfolio?

 Please bring a careful selection of your design/art work, showing as broad a range as possible.
 Remember that we are looking for your creative ability, so show how you generated ideas (including sketches, sketchbooks and drawings) how you have developed projects and your final outcomes.
 The majority of 3D work should be as photos, only bring 3D objects if they are small and portable.
 A1, A2 or A3 sizes are fine and manageable.